Our Vision: An environmentally sustainable ACT, region and Australia.

 Serena has extensive experience in nature conservation, having worked on projects such as the development of the ACT Environmental Offsets Policy and supporting the ACT Scientific Committee in the review of Threatened Species Action Plans in the Territory.

 During her time at OCSE, Serena has completed the Independent Audits of the Gungahlin Strategic Assessment and the Molonglo Valley Strategic Assessment.

-Megan Reichstein is Sophie Lewis’ executive assistant.
-She provides an invaluable contribution to the office, organising Sophie and her staff.
+Megan Reichstein serves as the OCSE Office Manager.
+She provides an invaluable contribution to the office, organising Sophie and the team.